-This Sewer System Management Plan (SSMP) has been prepared by the Public Works Department of the City of Millbrae with support from Causey Consulting.
-Support for the 2024 update was provided by EOA Inc. The SSMP is a compendium of the policies, procedures, and activities that are included in the planning, management, operation, and maintenance of the City's sanitary sewer system.
+This Sewer System Management Plan (SSMP) was prepared by the Public Works Department of the City of Millbrae with support from Causey Consulting.
+Support for the November 2024 and 2025 updates were provided by EOA Inc. The SSMP is a compendium of the policies, procedures, and activities that are included in the planning, management, operation, and maintenance of the City's sanitary sewer system.

 In 2006, the State Water Resources Control Board (State Water Board) issued statewide waste discharge requirements for sanitary sewer systems, which include requirements for development of an SSMP.
-The State Water Board's requirements were updated and reissued as WQO 2022-

-0103-DWQ, adopted on December 6, 2022.
-This SSMP is intended to update the City's existing SSMP, in continued compliance with the General Order.
+The State Water Board's requirements were updated and reissued as the General Order for Sanitary Sewer Systems WQO 2022-0103-DWQ, adopted on December 6, 2022, and referred to in this SSMP as the General Order.
+This SSMP update and the programs described in this document reflect the requirements of the reissued General Order.